08 August 2025

 What else affects car insurance costs?

 - Your driving history.
-Insurance providers want to understand the level of risk you pose as a driver, so they’ll look at your overall driving history before calculating your premium.
+Insurers want to assess the level of risk you pose as a driver, so they’ll look at your overall driving history before calculating your premium.
 Age, experience, and any past claims or convictions all affect how insurers assess your risk.
 Of course, as a learner, your driving history will be very limited!

 - Where you park.
-Finally, where you park your car when it’s not being used can also affect your car insurance premium.
-If you park on the street, it could be a target for thieves or suffer damage from passing vehicles or vandals.
-But if you keep it in a secure garage or CCTV-covered car park, it could be considered lower risk by insurance providers.
+Where you park your car can also affect your insurance premium.
+If your car is normally parked on the street, it may be more vulnerable to theft, vandalism, or accidental damage.
+On the flip side, parking in a secure garage or CCTV-covered car park could be considered lower risk by insurance providers.

 The 10 cheapest cars to insure for learner drivers